29next/developer-docs/docs/apps/review.md

 sidebar_position: 8
 ---

-Congratulations, you've built an app and now it's ready to publish to all 29 Next customers.
+Congratulations, you've built an app and now it's ready to publish to all Next Commerce customers.
 Before we publish your app, we need to ensure your app is ready to go.

 :::tip
 Private apps can be shared with merchants and installed using the **Install Link** feature available on your app dashboard.
 Use install links to install and validate your app with merchants before submitting for review.